Tucker Barnhart Player Props: Cubs vs. Nationals

-Tucker Barnhart -- hitting .200 with a double, a walk and two RBI in his past 10 games -- will be in action for the Chicago Cubs against the Washington Nationals, with Trevor Williams on the hill, on May 2 at 7:05 PM ET.
+The Chicago Cubs, including Tucker Barnhart (hitting .111 in his past 10 games, with a double, two walks and two RBI), take on starter Patrick Corbin and the Washington Nationals at Nationals Park, Thursday at 1:05 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Nationals.
+He had a hitless showing in his most recent game (0-for-3) against the Nationals.

 Tucker Barnhart Game Info & Props vs. the Nationals